-This booklet contains an Actuarial Standard of Practice concerning Documentation and Disclosure in Property and Casualty Insurance Ratemaking and Loss Reserving.
-This Standard has been prepared jointly by the Subcommittee on Ratemaking and the Subcommittee on Loss Reserving of the Casualty Committee of the ASB and it has been reviewed by the full Casualty Committee.
-The Standard relies heavily on Interpretative Opinion 3 of the Guides and Interpretative Opinions as to Professional Conduct of the AAA.
+This booklet contains an actuarial standard of practice concerning documentation and disclosure in property and casualty insurance ratemaking, loss reserving, and valuations.
+This standard has been prepared jointly by the Subcommittee on Ratemaking, the Subcommittee on Loss Reserving, and the Subcommittee on Valuation of the Casualty Committee of the ASB, and it has been reviewed by the full Casualty Committee.
+The standard relies heavily on Interpretative Opinion 3 of the Guides and Interpretative Opinions as to Professional Conduct of the AAA.

 The Casualty Committee is one of six operating committees of the ASB; it is charged with drafting actuarial standards of practice relating to property and casualty insurance.
-The enclosed document represents the initial standard of practice for property and casualty ratemaking and reserving.

 The Casualty Committee acknowledges that the professional practice of actuaries varies widely.
 In some property and casualty areas, there may be significant differences of opinion as to what is generally accepted actuarial practice.
-The committee, along with the ASB, firmly believes that standards of practice are needed in the property and casualty field.
-The enclosed Standard sets forth recommended practices for documentation and disclosure that actuaries must consider in property and casualty ratemaking and reserving.
+The enclosed standard sets forth recommended practices for documentation and disclosure that actuaries must consider in property and casualty ratemaking, reserving, and valuations.
 They are intended to guide actuaries in performing their professional responsibilities.

-The Standard was submitted to the members of the AAA and to other interested persons in Exposure Draft form in August 1988; comments were received into October1988.
-In addition, the Standard was discussed at a session on this subject at the Casualty Actuarial Society (CAS) meeting in November 1988.
-The Casualty Committee has considered these comments in preparing a revised Standard for adoption by the ASB.
-A detailed report of comments received and the committee's disposition of them follows.
+The standard was originally drafted to apply only to ratemaking and loss reserving.
+This draft was exposed to the members of the AAA and to other interested persons in August 1988; comments were received into October 1988.
+In addition, the standard was discussed at a session on this subject at the Casualty Actuarial Society (CAS) meeting in November 1988.
+The Casualty Committee considered these comments in preparing a revised standard for adoption by the ASB.
+A detailed report of comments received and the committee's disposition of them appears below.